itskriz/gtp-email-signature-tool/README.md

 A signature generator and copy too for GTP.

 ## Installation
-Extract the contents of the zip folder or clone to a location of your choice your web server.
+Extract the contents of the zip folder or clone this repository to a location of your choice on your web server.

 ## Limitations
 This tool requires the use of Google Chrome and JavaScript.
 This tool is not intended for use on mobile devices.